mikepound/feistel/README.md

 * It's slow, may not be a problem based on your use case, but noone is attempting to write fast ciphers in python anyway!
 * It doesn't conveniently use 256-bit keys.
 Because it reads strings as an input, these are likely to be much too short to be secure.
 This will also encrypt using no key - bad!
 * I've paid absolutely no attention to safe memory use, cache timings etc. So it's conceivable that the cipher is vulnerable while it's running - possibly after too since it doesn't wipe the key from memory.
-* It defaults to ECB mode - and indeed currently no other modes are implemented
+* It defaults to ECB mode - use of this mode is generally not encouraged.
 * It provides no message integrity since it doesn't use HMAC, GCM etc.